rng-guy/NFSMWBartender/README.txt

 ── ■ │ 5 - HOW DO I INSTALL BARTENDER FOR MY GAME? │ ■ ────────────────────────────────────────────

 BEFORE INSTALLING Bartender:
+ 1) • make sure your original copy of the game wasn't a repack or came pre-modified in any way,
- 1) • read and understand the two sections about mod (in)compatibilities and dependencies above,
+ 2) • read and understand the two sections about mod (in)compatibilities and dependencies above,
- 2) • make sure your game's "speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
+ 3) • make sure your game's "speed.exe" is compatible (i.e. 5.75 MB / 6,029,312 bytes large), and
- 3) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).
+ 4) • install an .asi loader or any mod with one (e.g. the "WideScreenFix" mod by ThirteenAG).

 TO INSTALL Bartender:
  1) • if it doesn't exist already, create a "scripts" folder in your game's installation folder;